 The Employee Retirement Income Security Act of 1974 (“ERISA”) is a federal law that establishes minimum standards for pension plans in private industry and provides for extensive rules on the federal income tax effects of transactions associated with employee benefit plans.
-ERISA was enacted to protect the interests of employee benefit plan participants and their beneficiaries by:
+ERISA protects the interests of employee benefit plan participants and their beneficiaries by:

 Even after you divorce your spouse, you may receive Social Security retirement or survivor’s benefits based on the record of your former spouse if you were married to the worker for at least ten years before a final divorce.
-However, in order to receive benefits the law requires that you:
+However, to receive benefits, the law requires that you are:

 - not entitled to higher retirement or disability benefits on your own record.

-If you remarry, you will lose your rights to the benefits based on your former spouse’s record.
-If your former spouse dies you are entitled to survivor’s benefits if you are at least 60 years old and have not remarried before age 60.
-See also Applying for Social Security Benefits on this web site.
-Read the law: 42 USC § 402
+If you remarry, you generally lose your rights to the benefits based on your former spouse’s record unless your later marriage ends (e.g., divorce, death, annulment).
+If your former spouse dies, you may be entitled to survivor’s benefits if your marriage lasted 10 years or more, you are at least 60 years old, and you have not remarried before age 60.
+Learn more about applying for Social Security Benefits.

+The Railroad Retirement system is a separate retirement program for railroad workers.
+Instead of participating in the Social Security system, railroad workers participate in the Railroad Retirement system.
 Tier I benefits under the Railroad Retirement Act follow the same rules for divorced spouses that are described above for Social Security benefits.
-Read the law: 45 USC § 231